UNSW-CEEM/nem-bidding-dashboard/docs/source/database.md

 Columns:
 - bin_name text eg. [50, 100)
 - lower_edge float8 lower limit of bin inclusive
-- upper_edge float8 upper limit of bin no inclusive
+- upper_edge float8 upper limit of bin not inclusive

 ### unit_dispatch
 A collection of various dispatch associated values on a duid and dispatch interval basis.